-With all of these things in mind, I’ve developed a custom Website Audit, specifically to help small business owners, like you and me, answer these questions.
-A two part process, the first part includes a video review of your website and it’s functionality.
-The second part is a signature checklist I designed to make sure you’re hitting your goals and give you notes and suggested improvements.
+With all of these things in mind, I’ve developed a custom Website Audit, specifically to help small business owners, like you answer these questions.
+A two part process, the first part includes a video review of your website and its functionality.
+The second part is a signature checklist I designed to make sure you’re speaking to your target customers, following compliance guidelines, and I even give you notes and suggested improvements.

 Is your website meeting your goals?
-Make sure your website is making the right impression on your customers.
+Make sure your site is making the right impression on your customers.
 Sign up for a Website Audit now.